Mar 23, 2017

 “I would also do stuff outside.
 His wife, Jean, is an avid gardener,” Bruno continued, warming to her recollections.
 “Jean was an artist in her own right.
 I kind of liked her art more than I liked Bruce’s, which was kind of creepy and heavy.”

 “He was kind of heavy but he had this sense of humor.
 You could tell he used to be fun… and quite the looker.
 I thought he was kind of mean to his wife [but] she knew how to deal with it.
 He always wore a Stetson and he looked damn fine in it.
 I figured, in his day, he was a player.”

 A book of McClure poetry, illustrated with Conner inkblots, which he sold his worker, d'Arci Bruno, and her receipt to him for retouching his walls. photo: D. Blair

 “People would talk with this reverence.
-Everyone was, like, ‘Oh Bruce, Bruce,’” Bruno offered, after encouragement to plumb his Great Man-itis.
+Everyone was, like, ‘Oh Bruce, Bruce,’” Bruno offered, after encouragement to plumb Conner's great man-itis.
 “His assistants were these gorgeous women.
 They would be in the basement working and he would come and say, ‘Do this, do that.’”

 “[When] Bruce would start to yell at me, I would say, ‘Bruce, I have one job, to take this fucking paint brush and paint those little dots.
 If you yell at me I am just going to go home because I don’t really like it.’”